03 9269 8615

 No government funding or concession applies.

-- Cash/Debit Card - paid in person at any of the campuses or the job and skills centre
+- Cash - paid in person at any campus or a Skills and Jobs Centre

 - Credit Card